Duella12345/dog_project/README.md

 jupyter notebook dog_app.ipynb
 ```

-7. Run the following commands in the project's root directory to set up model, this may take a few minutes to run.
+7. Run the following commands in the project's root directory to set up model, this may take a few minutes to run (check requirements file for required libraries).

     - To run the model training pipeline: